profound-labs/forest-path/manuscript/markdown/learning-forest-dhamma.md

 your meditation’.
 This echoes a relevant exhortation by the Buddha in the Saṃyutta Nikāya of the Pāli Canon:

-> \`Monks, the establishing of mindfulness is to be practised with the
+> ‘Monks, the establishing of mindfulness is to be practised with the
 > thought, “I’ll watch after myself.”
 The establishing of mindfulness is
 > to be practised with the thought, “I’ll watch after others.”
 When
 > watching after yourself, you watch after others.
 When watching after
 > others, you watch after yourself.
 >
-> \`And how do you watch after others when watching after yourself?
+> ‘And how do you watch after others when watching after yourself?
 > Through cultivating [the practice], through developing it, through
 > pursuing it.
 This is how you watch after others when watching after
 > yourself.